Aarav90-cpu/ARKeasyTools/README.md

 ``P.S.
 Only update at releases tagged Main do not upadate at Alpha or Small Releases as they come  more often.
 This point is just for saving your sanity.
 Also if any small or alpha release breaks it will be removed.
 You can use Alpha-Main cause that just marks few months before Stable release.
 This Repository wil be paused for 30 days starting from **17/10/25**``

-**This library makes coding esy for Kyant'0s AndroidLiquidGlass.
+**This library makes coding easy for Kyant'0s AndroidLiquidGlass.
 But imports should be managed properly...
 This library was rebuilt for `Alpah-Main` to add new features**

 Test apps are also given at the root of file.